morgulcore/Chessosis/doc/hours-worked.md

 I moved method validSquareBit from Square to SUM along with its tests (SquareTest to SUMTest).
 I intend to move more static methods into class SUM.

 [A few hours later.]
 I created many static utility methods for class SUM.
 I also created JUnit tests for them.
 They seem to work.
 However, I am still to create the methods I mentioned before, `bitboardToSquareSet` and `squareSetToBitboard`.
 Now having the helper methods I need, I think I'll code their program logic and JUnit tests next.
 After that I might actually get some work done on MoveGenerator.surroundingSquares().

+## 2015-05-30 | Hours worked: -

+I have completed my work on `SUM.bitboardToSquareSet()` and `SUM.squareSetToBitboard()` both what comes to the methods themselves and their JUnit tests.
+I now have the tools to fluently and reliably convert between the two ways a set of squares can be expressed in Chessosis.
+The names of the methods are of course a bit misleading as a bitboard IS a set of squares or a means to represent such a set, anyway.
+"Square set" in the method names refers to a set of Square enum constants.